SlottySlots/Spaces/slottymedia-docs/docs/code/slottymedia.backend.services.userservice.md

 The Username of the User

 `description` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
-The Description of the User
+The Description of the User (optional)

 `profilePicture` [Nullable&lt;Int64&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
-The Profile Picture of the User
+The Profile Picture of the User (optional)

 #### Returns

 [Task&lt;UserDto&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1)<br>
-Returns the Created UserDao.
-If it was unable to create a User, it will return null
+Returns the created UserDto.
+If it was unable to create a User, it will throw an exception.

 ### **DeleteUser(UserDto)**